Xylazine: Recreational use

 In 1979, the first case of xylazine toxicity was reported in a 34-year-old male who had self-medicated for insomnia with an injection of 1g of xylazine.

-Xylazine is not regulated as a controlled substance under the Controlled Substances Act.
+In the US, Xylazine is not regulated as a controlled substance under the Controlled Substances Act.
 It is sold online through distributors often without requiring proof of a veterinary license.
-As a commonly used veterinary medicine xylazine is probably diverted from veterinary sources.
 The cost to purchase Xylazine from overseas suppliers is around $6–20 per kilogram.
 This low price makes it attractive for dealers looking for a cheap additive that is addictive and not treatable with opiate withdrawal medications.
 The withdrawal can last for two weeks and has a quicker onset than fentanyl.

-Xylazine is most commonly ingested as an additive with fentanyl.
+As an adulterant, xylazine is most commonly ingested with fentanyl.
 Xylazine has also been reported in combination with medetomidine, another potent α_{2}-adrenergic receptor agonist.
 It is unknown if drug users are ingesting it knowingly.
 As of 2024, Seattle police report that some users wrongly believe they are consuming higher-quality fentanyl.
 Xylazine's street name in Puerto Rico is anestesia de caballo, which translates to "horse anesthetic".
 From 2002 to 2008, its use was associated with a high number of inmate deaths at the Guerrero Correctional Institution in Aguadilla, Puerto Rico.

 Xylazine's street name in the United States, particularly when it is mixed with fentanyl, is "tranq", "tranq dope" and "zombie drug".

 As of 2012, xylazine users in Puerto Rico were more likely to be male, under age 30, living in a rural area, and injecting rather than inhaling xylazine.
-The combination of heroin and xylazine produces a potentially more deadly high than administration of heroin alone.
+The combination of heroin and xylazine produces a potentially more deadly high than heroin alone.
 Xylazine is also frequently found in "speedball", a mixture of a stimulant drug such as cocaine with a depressant drug such as heroin, morphine and/or fentanyl.
 As of 2012, causal factors underlying xylazine's increasing popularity were still unknown.

-As of 2022, more information on the distribution of xylazine in the body, physical symptoms, and factors predictive of chronic use was known: when used, frequency of use depended on social or economic factors, as well as each user's subjective response to the drug's addictive properties.
+As of 2022, more information on the distribution of xylazine in the body, physical symptoms, and factors predictive of chronic use was known: frequency of use depended on social or economic factors, as well as each user's subjective response to the drug's addictive properties.
 From November 2021 until August 2022, 80% of drug paraphernalia which tested positive for fentanyl at needle exchange programs in Maryland also contained xylazine.
 As of 2022, xylazine was almost invariably combined with opioids when used recreationally, and the drug produced a characteristic withdrawal syndrome which complicates treatment of addicted users.

 In April 2023, the Biden administration declared xylazine-laced fentanyl an official emerging drug threat to the nation, the first time such a label has been given.
-According to Gupta, xylazine is the deadliest drug threat the United States has ever faced.
-The Drug Enforcement Administration (DEA) has seized xylazine and fentanyl mixtures in most states, finding 23% of seized fentanyl powder and 7% of fentanyl pills adulterated with xylazine.
+In 2022, the Drug Enforcement Administration (DEA) reported that 23% of seized fentanyl powder and 7% of fentanyl pills were found to have been adulterated with xylazine.